George H. Sharpe: Service in the New York State Assembly

 After the convention, Sharpe campaigned hard for the Garfield ticket and they prevailed in November.
 Sharpe was also reelected to the Assembly.
 He was reappointed as Speaker in January 1881 but only after a surprising challenge from a Garfield-supported candidate.
 A conflict between Conkling and Garfield over New York Customs House patronage led to Conkling's resignation from the Senate.
 Conkling tried to force the Republicans in the Assembly to re-elect him to affirm his status as leader of the party but they declined.
 Sharpe, who had long been a loyal Conkling supporter, opposed his move on the grounds that it was an affront to the American system of government and that it would likely weaken support for the Republican Party.
-Conkling's supporters saw Sharpe's opposition as a betrayal and that would damage him for the rest of his political career.
+Conkling's supporters saw Sharpe's opposition as a betrayal that would damage him for the rest of his political career.

 Nevertheless, Sharpe retained the support of his constituents and he was nominated and re-elected to the Assembly in November.
 He lost the party's nomination for Speaker to Thomas G. Alvord in January 1882 (the Speakership was won by the Democrats, who held the majority in the Assembly) and he continued to be vilified by Conkling supporters.
 Sharpe's fortunes rose again in Washington, however, with Chester Arthur in the White House after Garfield's assassination the year before.
 Sharpe and Arthur had served together in New York Republican politics since the war.
 They had become friends and Sharpe served as one of Arthur's informal advisers, visiting him frequently in Washington.
 At the Republican state convention in September, party leaders were fiercely divided over a challenge to Governor Alonzo B. Cornell and the Stalwarts' ultimate nomination of Charles J. Folger to replace him was obtained partly by fraud.
 That intensified a strong public sentiment against machine candidates.
 Sharpe was not renominated for his seat in the Assembly and Folger and the Republicans suffered at the polls.